-Belt tensioning is applied through air bellows which are adjusted by an air pressure regulating valve.
+For vehicles equipped with a 3rd alternator (Fig 24), belt tensioning is applied through air bellows which is adjusted by an air pressure regulating valve (Fig 36).
 The correct pressure of 45 psi (310 kPa) is set at the factory.
-Periodically verify the pressure at the regulating valve using a pressure gauge and correct if necessary.
+Periodically verify the pressure at the regulating valve using a pressure gauge and correct if required.